freekrai/freekrai.github.io/_posts/2017-03-11-password-rules-are-bullshit.md

 > They are often wrong, in the sense that the rules chosen are grossly incomplete and/or insane, per the many shaming links I've shared above.
 >
 > Seriously, for the love of God, stop with this arbitrary password rule nonsense already.
 If you won't take my word for it, read [this 2016 NIST password rules recommendation](https://nakedsecurity.sophos.com/2016/08/18/nists-new-password-rules-what-you-need-to-know/).
 It's right there, "no composition rules".
 However, I do see one error, it should have said "no bullshit composition rules".

+Jeff has a few interesting rules of his own regarding passwords:

+1. Password rules are bullshit
+2. Enforce a minimum Unicode password length
+3. Check for common passwords
+4. Check for basic entropy
+5. Reject special case passwords

+These are pretty interesting ideas, especially the checks for common passwords and the reject if password equals username or email address.